moonglum/dotfiles/README.md

 When I started with Vim, I used Janus.
 But it was way too much stuff in there that I possibly will never use.
 Also I like to know my configuration ;) So I re-started my Vimrc from Scratch.

-Most of the time I use Vim in the terminal, because of tmux.
-Occasionally I use MacVim.
+I use Vim in the terminal, because of tmux.
 I'm doing all my programming (currently that's Ruby and JavaScript most of the time) and most of my writing (in Latex and Markdown) in Vim.
 I'm using gmarik's vundle for plugin management.
 It's great.
 I use the following plugins:

 ### Additional Language Support